-- Define the oracle problem
+- The oracle problem

-- Outline the job of an oracle
+- The job of an oracle

-- Identify the security risks of centralized oracles
+- The security risks of centralized oracles

 The Oracle Problem

-Bridging the connection between the blockchain (on-chain) and the outside world (off-chain) requires an additional and separate piece of infrastructure known as an ‘oracle’.
+Bridging the connection between the blockchain (on-chain) and the outside world (off-chain) requires an additional and separate piece of infrastructure known as an oracle.

-- Listen – monitor the blockchain network to check for any incoming user or smart contract requests for off-chain data
+- Listen – monitor the blockchain network to check for any incoming user or smart contract requests for off-chain data.

-- Extract – fetch data from one or multiple external systems such as off-chain APIs hosted on third party web servers
+- Extract – fetch data from one or multiple external systems such as off-chain APIs hosted on third-party web servers.

 Why Blockchains Can’t Solve the Oracle Problem

-Centralized Oracles Introduce Major Risks
+Centralized Blockchain Oracles Introduce Major Risks

 Chainlink: The Standard for Secure and Reliable Oracles

-- Open-source – being an open-source technology allows the wider blockchain community to independently verify the security and reliability of Chainlink’s source code and functions, as well as contribute to its improvement
+- Open-source – being an open-source technology allows the wider blockchain community to independently verify the security and reliability of Chainlink’s source code and functions, as well as contribute to its improvement.

-- External Adapters – allowing nodes to securely store API keys and manage account logins enables smart contracts to retrieve data from any external system and API, including those that are password/credential protected
+- External Adapters – allowing nodes to securely store API keys and manage account logins enables smart contracts to retrieve data from any external system and API, including those that are password/credential protected.

-- Data Signing – having nodes cryptographically sign the data they provide to smart contracts allows users to identify which nodes sent data and look at their past history to determine their performance quality
+- Data Signing – having nodes cryptographically sign the data they provide to smart contracts allows users to identify which nodes sent data and look at their past history to determine their performance quality.

-By building out these key features on Chainlink, smart contracts on any blockchain can now access off-chain data without sacrificing on its core value of determinism, providing a solid foundation from which to build out the future of data-driven automation.
+These are just some of the many features offered by Chainlink that provide users with a whole set of guarantees to ensure a highly secure and reliable oracle mechanism.
+By building out these key features on Chainlink, smart contracts on any blockchain can now access off-chain data without sacrificing its core value of determinism, providing a solid foundation from which to build out the future of data-driven automation.